Ndindi Nyoro

-Ndìndì Nyoro, CBS, MP (born 12 December 1985) is a Kenyan politician currently serving as member of parliament (MP) for Kiharu Constituency in a second term.
+Ndindi Nyoro (born 12 December 1985) is a Kenyan politician currently serving as member of parliament (MP) for Kiharu Constituency in Murang'a County.
 He is also a businessman and entrepreneur.
-Ndìndì belongs to United Democratic Alliance (UDA), a political party under the Kenya Kwanza alliance led by the current and fifth president of Kenya, Dr William Ruto.
+He is the party leader of the People's Party.
+On 17 August 2026, Nyoro announced his departure from the United Democratic Alliance (UDA) and joined the People's Party and subsequently aligned himself with Kenya's opposition.
 He is a graduate of Kenyatta University with a Bachelor of Arts (Economics) and was a student leader at the same university.
+Similarly, he holds two Master’s degrees; a Master of Arts in Economics, and a Master of Economics (Policy and Management) from the University of Nairobi and Kenyatta University respectively, which he pursued concurrently and successfully completed in 2025.

-Ndìndì has been rated as among the best performing Members of Parliament in Kenya, and he is immediate former Chairman of Budget and Appropriations Committee in the National Assembly.
-During Kenya's 59th Jamhuri Day, Ndìndì was feted by President William Ruto with an honour of Chief of Burning Spear (CBS) for his exemplary development record in Kiharū constituency.
+Nyoro has been rated as the best performing Members of Parliament in Kenya, and he is immediate former Chairman of Budget and Appropriations Committee in the National Assembly.
+During Kenya's 59th Jamhuri Day, he was feted with an honour of Chief of Burning Spear (CBS) for his exemplary development record in his constituency.

+Ndindi Nyoro initiated and oversees Masomo Bora education support programme in Kiharu Constituency, which was expanded in 2026 to cover all 65 public day secondary schools, benefiting over 12,000 learners in Grade 10 to Form Four.
+The programme standardised day secondary school fees at KSh 500 per term, introduced free school feeding programme providing daily meals including Saturdays, and allocated additional funding for revision materials, laboratories, and other learning infrastructure.
+It also supported enrolment and performance through free uniforms in selected low-enrolment schools, supplementary funding for co-curricular activities, capped remedial tuition charges, and performance-based incentives for teachers and principals, while prohibiting additional school levies and extending coverage to all learners enrolled in day secondary schools within the constituency.

-Besides being a Member of Parliament (MP), Ndìndì is an entrepreneur with interests in stock brokerage, communication, construction, civil works, water engineering and drilling.
-His journey of entrepreneurship commenced as a cobbler and a hawker in his peasantry teenage life in Mūrang'a countryside, before elevating to the pinnacle of business success.
+In addition to his role as a Member of Parliament, Nyoro is an entrepreneur with business interests spanning stock brokerage, communications, construction, civil works, and water engineering and drilling.
+His entrepreneurial journey began during his teenage years in rural Murang’a, where he worked as a cobbler and hawker, before later expanding into larger-scale business ventures.